tnlmao/Excel_File_Processor/README.md

 2. View data: Send a GET request to /view to see the data

 3. Edit a record: Send a PUT request to /edit with the JSON payload containing the updated record.

+## Extras

+1. Gave alternate implementation for inserting data in database using a csv files.